-Remembering in how many countries the Jehova’s Witnesses have already visited me at home could almost make me paranoid: in Germany, England, Malta, Lithuania, Italy, Romania, Bolivia and Peru.
+Remembering in how many countries the Jehovah’s Witnesses have already visited me at home could almost make me paranoid: in Germany, England, Malta, Lithuania, Italy, Romania, Bolivia and Peru.
 In Sicily and in Romania they showed up within days after me moving in, as if Mr Jehovah had an intelligence operation that is constantly monitoring all moves and movements around the world.
-Often, the Jehova’s Witnesses stopped by to welcome me to their hood before the internet guys – whom I had asked to come – managed to do so.
-This actually led me to a business idea which I should convey to the CEO of the Jehova’s Witnesses if I ever meet him.
+Often, the Jehovah’s Witnesses stopped by to welcome me to their hood before the internet guys – whom I had asked to come – managed to do so.
+This actually led me to a business idea which I should convey to the CEO of the Jehovah’s Witnesses if I ever meet him.

 And then there are the old ladies talking to me in the park, the younger ladies standing in pedestrian zones with their evolution-misunderstanding pamphlets, and the gentlemen who seat themselves next to me on the train, always quite coincidentally of course.